warnerjon12/teensy-cmake/README.md

 This lets you develop for Teensy using your favorite text editor and terminal.
 It can easily accommodate executables built from several source and header files.

-Teensy sketches from Teensyduino have been included to get started quickly.
+This branch includes the needed VS Code configuration files to develop and build with Ninja.
+It is organized more as an independent project, rather than for use with multiple isolated sketches.

-It has currently only been tested on Linux with a Teensy 3.1.
+It has currently only been tested on Linux with Teensy 3.1 and 4.x.

 # Requirements

+* VS Code
 * CMake
+* Ninja
 * Git
 * A cross-compiler toolchain for ARM ('arm-none-eabi')
 * Teensyduino for sketches that use libraries (e.g. Bounce)